forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 draft: true

 ---
 Part of our mission at Forestry is to dissolve the perceived limitations of static sites.
-The reality is that static sites are relatively simple to interoperate with, and suggesting that a statically-generated site isn't capable of _feature X_ is largely a failure of imagination.
+In reality, static sites are easy to understand and integrate with.
+Suggesting that a statically-generated site isn't capable of *feature X* is largely a failure of imagination.
 With a little cleverness and determination, virtually anything is possible on a static platform.

-This perspective is core to the philosophy at Forestry.
-Our content editor takes advantage of this simplicity and interoperability, acting as an additional layer on top of the existing static site machinery.
-When a site is hooked up to Forestry, it can still be edited in a local development environment as usual.
-We don't have to rewire anything about how the site works.
+This perspective is core to our philosophy.
+Forestry's editor is an interface on top of your static site, but works by updating content the same way a human editor would, using the built-in features of the platform.
+Forestry is friendly to a variety of workflows: you can continue editing content files in your local development environment if you really want, without needing to know whether the site is hooked up to Forestry.

-Today, we will tackle a basic feature: publishing scheduled content.
+Today, we will push past static site limitations by tackling a basic feature: publishing scheduled content.

 ## The Old Way